 Tenant satisfaction measures

-We have commissioned Acuity Research and Practice, an independent market research company that specialises in the housing industry, to carry out the survey for our tenants.
+We commissioned Acuity Research & Practice, an independent market research company that specialises in the housing industry, to carry out the survey for our tenants.
+They also provide benchmarking services, data analytics and voice of the customer analysis to improve services and engage with residents across the country.

 Who will take part